 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

-Haw flakes are a traditional Chinese candy (sahn sah ban, shānzhābǐng} made from the mashed fruit of the Chinese Hawthorn, called “haws.”
-Haws are a red fruit with a tangy sweet taste which are not often used in the U.S. but have been used in Britain to make jellies and homemade wine.
+Haws are a red fruit with a tangy, sweet taste, which are not often used in the U.S. but have been used in Britain to make jellies and homemade wine.
 In China, the fruits of the species Crataegus pinnatifida, which look like small crabapples, are used to make many kinds of foods and beverages, including jams, jellies, juices, and alcoholic beverages.
-It is claimed on various websites that haw flakes are banned by the FDA.

 This hawthorn candy is not the only confection the fruit is used for.
 Hawthorn fruit is also used in a traditional treat called tanghulu, where the fruits are coated in hard sugar.

-Why Were They Banned?
+Why Were Haw Flakes Banned?

 Although haw flakes can now be purchased, imports of the products have, in the past, been seized by the Food and Drug Administration for containing illegal and/or undeclared colors.

-Ponceau 4R Seizure
+Ponceau 4R Seizure Seizure of Haw Flakes

 In 2011, for example, haw flakes from Joangmen Xinhui Parksun Food, Co.
 Ltd. were seized for containing Ponceau 4R (Acid Red 18, Brilliant Scarlet, Cochineal Red A, and many other synonyms).
 Ponceau 4R is a synthetic substitute for cochineal extract, or carmine the infamous red color extracted from beetles.
 Read more about cochineal and see more in-depth information on food colors.